atomist/sdm/README.md

 sdm.addPushReactions(listChangedFiles)
 ```
 > If your reaction is essentially a review--for example, it's associated with a known problem in a particular file location--use a `ReviewerRegistration` rather than a `PushReactionRegistration`.
+>
+> Important note: You must have set a `PushReactionGoal` for push reactions to be invoked

 #### Fingerprints
 A special kind of push listener relates to **fingerprints**.